Shrimp Cocktail in Avocado Bowls

 This post may contain affiliate links.
 Please read our disclosure policy.

-why you’ll love this Easy shrimp cocktail
+Try this shrimp cocktail appetizer!

 Ingredients to make the recipe